animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 `Index` creation waits on pending `Index` definitions, whereas the other GemFire API calls do not.

-In any case, Spring Data for GemFire makes a best effort and attempts to inform you what has happened or is happening and tell you the corrective action.
+In any case, Spring Data for VMware GemFire makes a best effort and attempts to inform you what has happened or is happening and tell you the corrective action.
 Given that all GemFire `QueryService.createIndex(..)` methods are synchronous, blocking operations, the state of GemFire should be consistent and accessible after either of these index-type exceptions are thrown.
-Consequently, Spring Data for GemFire can inspect the state of the system and act accordingly, based on your configuration.
+Consequently, Spring Data for VMware GemFire can inspect the state of the system and act accordingly, based on your configuration.

-In all other cases, Spring Data for GemFire embraces a fail-fast strategy.
+In all other cases, Spring Data for VMware GemFire embraces a fail-fast strategy.

 ## <a id="configuring-a-diskstore"></a>Configuring a DiskStore

-Spring Data for GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:
+Spring Data for VMware GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:

 ```highlight